dooker520/Jadx-hzhuAi-Plugin/README.md

 3. **Right-click on a class or method** and select **Analyze with hzhuAi Plugin**.

+## unresolved issues

+1. **The temporary variable list cannot be obtained through the function because I don’t know how to modify the variable name.**

+2. **No response after modifying the comment**

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.